-- 6. Use the RotoKey to select or remove the data. - 7.
+- 6. Use the RotoKey to select or deselect data as appropriate. - 7.
 Set the #2, #3 and #4 data boxes and the cursor data box by the same method. - 8.
 If you have some boxes that are set for a split display, select the amount of time to show each data.
 Select [Scrolling Time Delay] then push the RotoKey.